pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **General changes**

-- Support scaling up or down [Data Migration job specifications](/tidb-cloud/tidb-cloud-billing-dm.md#specifications-for-data-migration) for [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.
+- Support scaling up or down [Data Migration job specifications](/tidb-cloud/tidb-cloud-billing-dm.md#specifications-for-data-migration) for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.

     With this feature, you can improve migration performance by scaling up specifications or reduce costs by scaling down specifications.